poupeaua/digit-learning/README.md

 # digitLearning - Alexandre Poupeau
 Using the MNIST database from Yann LeCun, elaborate a neural network model in order to identify digits made by hand.
+In this project, the backpropagation is done using a stochastic gradient descent technique.
+No machine learning library such as Tensorflow, Keras or sklearn is used in this project.
+The goal here is to deeply understand the mecanism of training a neural network without using any tool to do that for us.

 # HOW TO
 1) Create your own neural network model (OPTIONAL STEP):